-We wanted to be part of a cause that benefited the buyers of outdoor pet food, and breast cancer was a clear choice.
+We wanted to be part of a cause that benefited the buyers of wild bird food, and breast cancer was a clear choice.
 It is one of the world’s most important health issues, and one that is near and dear to our own hearts.
-Consequently, then, the makers of Wild Delight® (D & D Commodities Ltd.) and the American Cancer Society® are working together to raise breast cancer awareness and save more lives.
-If you’d like to learn more about the American Cancer Society®, visit their website at http://www.cancer.org/.
+Consequently, then, Wild Delight® and the American Cancer Society® are working together to raise breast cancer awareness and save more lives.

 Join Us In The Fight

 D & D Commodities has donated $100,000 every year since 2009, and $1 million overall.
 This investment has helped to save more lives from cancer and can provide: